Lena341/personal-website1/README.md

 # Personal Website project

 This is a template for a personal website.
-The code for the About, Work, Thesis and Contact pages is in seperate repositories.
+The About, Work, Thesis and Contact pages are in seperate repositories and are github pages.